AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Experimental Setup

 \section{Experimental Setup}

-\dk{This section describes the experimental setup and methodology for evaluating processing speed and error rates.
+This section describes the experimental setup and methodology for evaluating processing speed and error rates.
 The results are presented in \cref{sec:results}.
-Before diving into the detailed setup, we first discuss the two evaluation metrics: processing speed and error count.}
+Before diving into the detailed setup, we first discuss the two evaluation metrics: processing speed and error count.

-\textbf{Processing Speed:} \dk{In this study, we measure the processing speed for each model-device pair \((m_i, d_j)\) by recording the time \(t_{ijk}\) taken by model \(m_i\) running on device \(d_j\) to process a string of length \(L\).
-The instantaneous processing speed, \(S_{inst.}\), expressed in tokens per second, is calculated as:} $S_{inst.} = \frac{L}{t_{ij}}$. \dk{However, instead of relying on a single run, we perform 5 runs for each model-device pair to ensure accuracy and measure stability.
-If the coefficient of variance (CV) across the 5 runs is less than \(33\%\), we calculate the 5-Run-Mean Speed (referred to as consistent speed, \(S_c\)) as:}
+\textbf{Processing Speed:} In this study, we measure the processing speed for each model-device pair \((m_i, d_j)\) by recording the time \(t_{ijk}\) taken by model \(m_i\) running on device \(d_j\) to process a string of length \(L\).
+The instantaneous processing speed, \(S_{inst.}\), expressed in tokens per second, is calculated as: $S_{inst.} = \frac{L}{t_{ij}}$.
+However, instead of relying on a single run, we perform 5 runs for each model-device pair to ensure accuracy and measure stability.
+If the coefficient of variance (CV) across the 5 runs is less than \(33\%\), we calculate the 5-Run-Mean Speed (referred to as consistent speed, \(S_c\)) as:

-\dk{where \( S_{\text{inst.}}(k) \) represents the instantaneous speed during the \( k^{\text{th}} \) run of each experiment.
-This approach minimizes the impact of factors such as initialization delays, hardware fluctuations, or other environmental inconsistencies, providing a more reliable measure of processing speed.}\\ \textbf{Error Count:} \dk{If the CV exceeds \(33\%\), the run is considered unstable, and the corresponding data point is excluded from further analysis.
-The count of such unstable runs is recorded as an error during the experiment.}
+where \( S_{\text{inst.}}(k) \) represents the instantaneous speed during the \( k^{\text{th}} \) run of each experiment.
+This approach minimizes the impact of factors such as initialization delays, hardware fluctuations, or other environmental inconsistencies, providing a more reliable measure of processing speed.\\ \textbf{Error Count:} If the CV exceeds \(33\%\), the run is considered unstable, and the corresponding data point is excluded from further analysis.
+The count of such unstable runs is recorded as an error during the experiment.\\ We conducted the following experiments.